ERNI-Academy/starterkit-embedded-erni-yocto/README.md

     # Clarification: these commands are equivalent to:
     kas shell conf/rpi3.yml -c "bitbake core-image-minimal"
     # Which is more explicit with the underliying command

+    # MGC: hmmm, no, it is not, the 2 first commands execute very quickly, the last one takes hours
     ```

+what do the build commands do? how are they related to the kash shell command (last one)?

 3. Test the "image" (kernel+initramfs+rootfs)